 Nations, World Investment Forum, European Commission) and publishes influential

 op-ed articles (e.g., The Hill, Time, Fortune, World Economic

 Forum).
 Dr. Hult has been featured on "Talks at Google"

 and his International Business textbook is #1 worldwide in market share.

-He is a member of the World Economic
+He is a member of the Expert Network of the World Economic

 Forum.
 Per Google Scholar, Dr. Hult is among the top-cited academicians

 in international business, marketing strategy, international marketing, and supply chain management.

 His latest trade book is "The Reign of the Customer: Customer-Centric Approaches to Improving Satisfaction," to be released by Palgrave MacMillan on January 8, 2020.

 Dr. Tomas Hult is the Byington Endowed Chair, Professor of Marketing and International Business, and Director of the 27-person International Business Center (IBC), including staff and students, in the Broad College of Business at Michigan State University (John W. Byington was a former president of the NPD Group Worldwide Inc.).
 He has been at Michigan State University since January 2001, and has his faculty position in the Department of Marketing but also teaches for the Department of Supply Chain Management and the Department of Management.
 IBC is one of 15 centers designated by the U.S. Department of Education as a center of excellence in international business and trade (i.e., CIBER).
 On behalf of the State of Michigan, IBC serves as a Regional Export Network (REN) for 24 counties in mid-Michigan (Regions 5, 6, 7, and 9) as well as an international trade service/research provider for all of Michigan's 83 counties.
 Dr.